Camble/Safe-Power-Monitor/README.md

 Background
 ----------
-Currently in the GBZ, the power switch works like a normal On/Off switch.
+Currently in the GameBoy Zero, the power switch works like a normal On/Off switch.
 The only problem is when you cut the power, it's kinda hard on the system.
 There's no clean dismounting of the drives.
 It's really just like yanking the power out.
 And that's been known to cause corrupted files and disks.

 Required Hardware and Components